charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 ## Snap packages

+<div class="p-notification--positive"><p markdown="1" class="p-notification__response">
+<span class="p-notification__status">Snap resources</span>
+Many current charms include snaps as bundled resources.
+The inclusion of snaps as charm resources is deprecated, and these will be removed in future versions of snaps.
+Deployments will need to be able to access the official Snap Store or use the Snap Store Proxy to gain access to the required snaps. </a>
+</p></div>

 The majority of charms, including all the core Charmed Kubernetes charms, rely on [snap][] packages to deliver applications.
 Snaps are packages for desktop, cloud and IoT that are easy to install, secure, cross‐platform and dependency‐free.